COVID-OR/COVID-OR.github.io/README.md

 These documents include all the information you need to give to patients and relatives to enrol in the study.

-1. The Patient information sheets (PIS) can be downloaded here:
+1.The Patient information sheets (PIS) can be downloaded here:

  - Consent form for patients: <https://dl.dropboxusercontent.com/s/8bk4dyuawkpj19v/PIS_V1.1_patients_FINAL_TO%20USE.docx?dl=0>